 Designed primarily for Health/Medical area students, this course emphasizes the practice of conversation based on medical terminology and useful expressions and idioms.
+Classes and useful expressions and idioms.
 Classes will be assigned according to the student's background in Spanish.
 Use is made of the language laboratory.